-This particular farm visit was extremely interesting because it was to see a group of smallholder farmers- meaning that each farmer (and his family) owns about 10 acres.
+This particular passion fruit farming visit was extremely interesting because it was to see a group of smallholder farmers.
+This means that each farmer (and his family) owns about 10 acres.
 Many of these small farms were given to the families by the Costa Rican government as a way to help those in need.
 Most of the farms produce a variety of produce- passionfruit, rice, corn, plantains, and cocoa.
 These farmers are currently working on achieving Rainforest Alliance Certification with the assistance of Chiquita.

 My press group arrived at a training meeting being run by a Chiquita representative.
-He was teaching the farmers about safe pesticide handling which is one small piece of the social aspect of Rainforest Alliance Certification.
-What is really great about this is that these farmers are already using pesticides on their crops and now they can apply the safety practices they learn to all of their crops, not just the passionfruit that Chiquita will be buying from them.
+He was teaching the farmers about safe pesticide handling.
+This is one small piece of the social aspect of Rainforest Alliance Certification.
+These farmers are already using pesticides on their crops.
+Now they can apply the safety practices they learn to all of their crops, not just the passionfruit that Chiquita will be buying from them.

 The representative from Chiquita said that they are interested in buying their fruit from Rainforest Alliance Certified farms because the farms must adhere to standards.
-In this way, Chiquita can know that the crops they buying are not over exposed to agrochemicals and that the farmers are complying complying with fair social practices.
+In this way, Chiquita can know that the crops they are buying are not over exposed to agrochemicals.
+It also ensures that the farmers are complying complying with fair social practices.

 Chiquita offers these small shareholders two year contracts with a fixed price, training, plantlets, and pick up of product.
 It is in Chiquita’s interest to help these farmers learn how to grow passionfruit in a way that is sustainable (environmentally, economically, and socially) so that they can continue to have a passionfruit supply.
-The relationship between Chiquita and the small shareholders is win-win and the Rainforest Alliance Certification helps make sure that the standards are those that will promote sustainability.
+The relationship between Chiquita and the small shareholders is win-win.
+The Rainforest Alliance Certification helps make sure that the standards are those that will promote sustainability.

-The passionfruit occupied about .5 of their acres and they were growing plantains, cocoa, green coconuts, beans, pineapple, and some papayas as well.
-The passionfruit only take 6 months to go from plantlets to producing crops and the passionfruits fall to the ground when they are ready.
+The passionfruit occupied about .5 of their acres.
+They were growing plantains, cocoa, green coconuts, beans, pineapple, and some papayas as well.
+The passionfruit only take 6 months to go from plantlets to producing crops.
+The passionfruits themselves fall to the ground when they are ready.
 Passionfruit have a really beautiful flower and the fruit is very exotic to taste.

-The farmers showed us around and they generously used a machete to hack open several green coconuts so we could drink out of them.
-They were very excited to share with us and it was delicious!
-They also gave us some passionfruits to try.
+The farmers showed us around.
+They generously used a machete to hack open several green coconuts so we could drink out of them.
+They were very excited to share some passionfruits with us and they were delicious!
 It was a wonderful experience to see their farm and share their excitement.

-If you love the rainforest and are excited about the work the Rainforest Alliance is doing to spread sustainable practices, you may want to check out their Kids’s Corner which has free, fun resources to share with your children the love of nature and knowledge to go with it.
-You may also want my next post on Rainforest Alliance Certified Flowers- check back next week!
+If you love the rainforest and are excited about the work the Rainforest Alliance is doing to spread sustainable practices, you may want to check out their Kids’s Corner.
+It has free, fun resources to share with your children the love of nature and knowledge to go with it.